arthurattwell/online-kramdown/README.md

 # Online Kramdown Editor

-A version of @unindented's [Kramdown](http://kramdown.gettalong.org/) editor that runs on Windows and supports MathJax.
+A version of @unindented's [Kramdown](http://kramdown.gettalong.org/) editor that runs on Windows, supports MathJax, and uses CodeMirror for its editor.

 ## Installing